Earnest Ross: Early life

-Ross was born in Guam, a United States territory in Micronesia.
-His parents were both in the military at the time and moved around a lot early in Ross' life.
-He moved to Hawaii and then Japan before his parents split when Ross was 5 years old.
-His mother, Toy, left the military in 1996 after 15 years due to 12-hour shifts keeping her way from her two children.
-Ross' brother Jamel is two years younger than him.
-Toy moved her sons to Washington, but she struggled to find work, sending her kids during the summers to live in Texas and Maryland with their father, who was still traveling from base to base in the military and made enough money to support the kids.
-When Ross was 8 years old, his mother moved the family to Chicago.
-They first moved in with Toy's sister for a year and a half before the trio got their own apartment.
-In addition to Toy working long hours and maintaining multiple jobs, they lived in a rough neighborhood, and were eventually evicted from their apartment and had to move in with Toy's mother.
-Ross and his brother attended separate schools in the south side of Chicago.
-Ross was his brother's guardian, often having to cook for both of them while also having to walk him to and from school.
+Ross was born in Guam, a United States territory in Micronesia, while his parents served in the military.
+The family relocated frequently, moving to Hawaii and Japan before his parents divorced when he was 5.
+His mother, Toy, left the military in 1996 after 15 years, citing long shifts that kept her away from her children.
+Ross' brother, Jamel, is two years younger.
+Toy moved the family to Washington, but struggled to find stable work, sending her sons to live with their father in Texas and Maryland during the summers.
+At age 8, Ross and his family moved to Chicago, initially staying with Toy's sister for a year and a half before securing their own apartment.
+Despite Toy working multiple jobs, they lived in a tough neighborhood and were eventually evicted, moving in with Toy's mother.
+Ross and Jamel attended separate schools on Chicago's South Side, with Ross acting as his brother's guardian, cooking meals and walking him to and from school.

-When Ross was 12 years old, he and his brother moved from Chicago to Washington, D.C.
-The brothers moved to live with their father when their mother was unable to support them.
-She went to court and made an agreement with her ex-husband that the children would be returned after a year and a half, enough time to get back on her feet.
-She lived and worked by herself in Chicago and then moved to North Carolina where her two sons would soon join her and attend high school.
+At age 12, Ross and his brother moved from Chicago to Washington, D.C., to live with their father due to their mother's financial struggles.
+She reached an agreement with her ex-husband for the children to stay with him for a year and a half, allowing her time to regain stability.
+Afterward, she moved to North Carolina, where her sons would eventually join her and attend high school.

 Ross attended Panther Creek High School in Cary, North Carolina.
 As a junior in 2007–08, he earned All-State Class 4A honors after averaging 26 points, eight rebounds and five assists per game.
 On November 13, 2008, Ross signed a National Letter of Intent to play college basketball for Auburn University.
 As a senior at Panther Creek in 2008–09, Ross earned All-State Class 4A honors for the second straight year and was named the Tri-Eight Conference Player of the Year after averaging 21 points, six rebounds and five assists.
 He was also the leading scorer in the North Carolina vs. South Carolina All-Star Game with 16 points and had a team-high 10 rebounds.